parlonslondon/website/content/post/duolingo-update.md

 ---
 title: "Duolingo Update for French Learners"
-date: 2021-06-30T17:32:12-04:00
+date: 2021-07-01T10:11:12-04:00
 draft: false
 ---

 You may have noticed that [our meeting](/page/reunion) is no longer listed on Duolingo.
 The meeting is still on, and everyone is welcome to join!
 <!--more-->
-However our Zoom meeting link is unacceptable to Duolingo for some reason and it cannot be listed as the official online meeting link.
-This means that Duolingo members do not receive XP when they join the meeting.
-Some people have complained to Duolingo about this and their Event Manager has started forwarding the complaints to the member of our group who posts the meetings there.
-He has therefore removed the listing to avoid being harassed.
+Our meeting's original home was [Meetup.com](https://www.meetup.com/French-Conversation-in-London/) and now also this website.
+Duolingo expects that meetings are hosted only on Duolingo, using their meeting link system.
+Ours doesn't work that way so their Event Manager allowed us to list the meeting link separately.
+This meant that Duolingo members could join our meetings but not receive XP.
+However there have been an increasing number of complaints about not being able to get XP which the Event Manager has been forwarding to us.
+We have therefore decided to remove our meeting from Duolingo for the moment.

 Our upcoming meeting will always be listed [at this link](/page/reunion) and you can keep in touch with us [in several other ways](/about).
-We will list the meetings on Duolingo in the future if possible, but I fully support the decision to remove the meetings for now.
+If Duolingo makes it possible for us to list our meeting again in the future without generating complaints then we will definitely do so.

-I do want to stress that everyone who found us through Duolingo is *absolutely* still welcome to join!
+We want to stress that everyone who found us through Duolingo is *absolutely* still welcome to join!
 We love chatting with you all, and we're sorry if this change causes you any difficulties.